 Kairos is an experiential faith community in which we nurture our spirits, honor doubts and questions, and work to relieve suffering in the world.
 We offer everyone space and voice to honor their stories and explore mystery, and we are ok with there not being “one right answer.”

 Kairos is a faith community where all are welcome.
 We embrace diverse ways of understanding and practicing Christianity.
 We don’t have a building and usually meet in homes or third spaces.
-Right now during COVID-19 we are meeting online.
+Right now during COVID-19 we are meeting online as well as in-person.

 I feel like I’ve been a part of the First Century Church.